Azure/azure-signalr/docs/faq.md

 So only limited properties are provided.
 For now, only `HubConnectionContext.GetHttpContext()` and `HubConnectionContext.User` is available for access.
 You can find the source code at [here](https://github.com/Azure/azure-signalr/blob/kevinzha/faq/src/Microsoft.Azure.SignalR/ServiceHubConnectionContext.cs).

+<a name="configure-transports"></a>
+## Can I configure available transports in Azure SignalR Service like ASP.NET Core SignalR?
+Say WebSocket transport is disabled.

+No.

+Azure SignalR Service provides all 3 transports by default and you can't configure it.
+As a matter of fact, you don't have to worry about transports because clients are all connected to Azure SignalR Service and service will handle connection management.